mysticatea/eslint-plugin-node/docs/rules/no-unsupported-features/es-builtins.md

+# node/no-unsupported-features/es-builtins
-# Disallow unsupported ECMAScript features on the specified version (no-unsupported-features/es-builtins)
+> disallow unsupported ECMAScript built-ins on the specified version

+- ⭐️ This rule is included in `plugin:node/recommended` preset.

 ECMAScript standard is updating every two months.
 You can check [node.green](https://node.green/) to know which Node.js version supports each ECMAScript feature.